harmonydata/harmonydata.github.io/content/pt/blog/marketing.md

 ---
-title: The importance of marketing for open science
+title: A importância do marketing para a ciência aberta
 description: How we are approaching marketing in the Harmony project
 date:
 image: /images/blog/marketing.jpg